 - Chest wall contusion

 Chest injuries are usually sustained in accidents, but they may also be the result of intentional harm or a crime.
-The following are the most common causes of chest injuries in Fort Worth, TX.
+The following are the most common causes of chest injuries.

 Traffic crashes are perhaps the leading cause of chest injuries in the United States.
 In a crash, a chest injury can occur due to blunt force trauma or a puncture injury to the chest.
 A chest injury can be caused by an airbag or seatbelt, even when it functions as intended, a projectile puncturing the chest, or the chest hitting a hard surface like the steering wheel.